 Guadalajara International Film Festival

-Guadalajara hosts the oldest and most important film festival in Mexico, offering the best selection of Mexican and Latin American films of the year.
+Guadalajara, one of Mexico's largest cities located in the state of Jalisco, hosts the oldest and most important film festival in Mexico, offering the best selection of Mexican and Latin American films of the year.
 The festival features a variety of films including feature-length films, shorts, documentaries and children’s films.

 Website: Guadalajara Film Festival